Showing News articles tagged with Chinatown. Show all news articles.

 CAFEH, a five-year, NIH-funded environmental health study, continues to produce valuable scholarship and improve communities.

-The exhibition was organized by a Tisch College Senior Fellow and funded by the Tisch College Community Research Center.
+The project was organized by Diane O’Donoghue,Director for our Program for Public Humanities, and was funded by the Tisch College Community Research Center

 More than 150 people, including local leaders as well as Tufts staff, faculty, and students attended the annual gathering.

 The Tisch College Community Research Center continues to fund projects that create new knowledge while addressing important issues in Tufts' host communities.

 The new STEM Ambassadors Program, a collaboration between Tisch College and the Center for STEM Diversity, is aimed especially at underrepresented youth.